 The number of outstanding units of this fund does not change as they are traded on stock exchanges.
 Apart from listing on a stock exchange, these funds offer to buy back units.
 Thus, this provides another avenue for liquidity to investors.
 SEBI regulations ensure that these funds provide at least one or two avenues to investors for entering and exiting.

-One can invest in close ended funds only during the NFO period.
+- Lumpsum Investment: One can invest in close ended funds only during the NFO period.
 Hence, investors can only make a lump sum investment in these funds.
 Also, this increases the risk for investors.
 Moreover, a large number of salaried class people cannot afford a lump sum investment.
-They prefer staggered investments through Systematic Investment Plans(SIPs)
+They prefer staggered investments through Systematic Investment Plans(SIPs).

 One can also use Scripbox’s different return calculators that are available online for calculating their returns.